clash-lang/docs.clash-lang.org/compiler-user-guide/src/general/faqs.md

   Clash does therefore not offer what is generally understood as "high level synthesis".
   Compared to the big three hardware description languages, *VHDL*, *Verilog*, and *SystemVerilog*, Clash arguably *is* high-level.
   It offers many of the powerful abstractions that modern software programming languages offer.
-  In fact, it inherits many of the software's industry bleeding-edge features by virtue of basing its implemenation on Haskell.
+  In fact, it inherits many of the software industry's bleeding-edge features by virtue of basing its implementation on Haskell.

 ## Clash Support